Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Introduction

 To bridge this gap, we conduct a large-scale empirical study to investigate the lifecycle of AI-introduced technical debt in the wild.
 Our approach consists of three steps.
-First, we build a large dataset of verified AI-authored commits.
-Instead of relying on classifiers or proxy signals, we use explicit Git metadata to identify commits generated by AI coding tools across thousands of GitHub repositories.
+First, we build a large dataset of verified AI-authored commits from five popular coding assistants (i.e., GitHub Copilot, Claude, Cursor, Gemini, and Devin) across over 6,000 GitHub repositories.
+We use explicit Git metadata to identify commits generated by AI coding tools across thousands of GitHub repositories.
+This design is analogous in spirit to research on self-admitted technical debt (SATD), which studies the subset of technical debt that developers explicitly document rather than the full universe of debt~\cite{potdar2014exploratory, da2017using}.
+Similarly, we focus on the subset of AI-assisted contributions whose AI involvement is explicitly visible in Git metadata.
+Although this does not cover all AI-assisted changes, it provides a more reliable basis for attribution and large-scale empirical analysis.
 Second, we perform a commit-level quality analysis.
 For each AI-authored commit, we run static analysis tools on the source code immediately before and after the change.
-This allows us to precisely identify which code smells, bugs, and security issues the AI introduced or fixed.
+This allows us to precisely identify which code smells, correctness issues, and security issues the AI introduced or fixed.
 Third, we conduct a debt lifecycle analysis.
 We track each introduced issue to the latest repository revision (\texttt{HEAD}) to determine whether it still survives or has been resolved.
 Through this design, our study provides the first comprehensive view of how AI-generated code ages in real-world software.

-\textbf{Contribution.} To the best of our knowledge, this paper is the first to: \begin{itemize} \item Conduct a large-scale empirical study of AI-introduced technical debt across five major AI coding assistants (i.e., GitHub Copilot, Claude, Cursor, Gemini, and Devin) and over 6,000 real-world GitHub repositories. \item Perform commit-level differential analysis to precisely attribute code smells, bugs, and security issues to individual AI-authored commits. \item Track the lifecycle of AI-introduced technical debt from the moment of introduction to the latest repository revision, revealing how it persists, evolves, or gets resolved over time. \end{itemize}
+\textbf{Contribution.} To the best of our knowledge, this paper is the first to: \begin{itemize} \item Conduct a large-scale empirical study of AI-introduced technical debt across five major AI coding assistants (i.e., GitHub Copilot, Claude, Cursor, Gemini, and Devin) and over 6,000 real-world GitHub repositories. \item Perform commit-level differential analysis to precisely attribute code smells, correctness issues, and security issues to individual AI-authored commits. \item Track AI-introduced issues from the introducing commit to the latest repository revision, revealing whether it persists or gets resolved over time. \end{itemize}

-\textbf{\underline{Open Science.}} To support the open science initiative, we publish the studies dataset and a replication package, which is publicly available in GitHub.\footnote{https://github.com/xxxx/xxxx}
+\textbf{\underline{Open Science.}} To support the open science initiative, we publish the studies dataset and a replication package, which is publicly available in GitHub.\footnote{https://github.com/yueyueL/tech-debt-ai-coding}

 \textbf{\underline{Paper Organization.}} Section~\ref{sec:Background} presents the background and motivation.
 Section~\ref{sec:methodology} describes our approach.
 Section~\ref{sec:experiment} presents the experimental setup.
 Section~\ref{sec:results} presents the results.
 Section~\ref{sec:discussion} discusses the findings and their implications.
 Section~\ref{sec:relatedwork} presents the related work.
 Section~\ref{sec:threats} discloses the threats to validity.
 Section~\ref{sec:conclusion} draws the conclusions.